WHMHammer/robust-mini-batch-gradient-descent/README.md

 - Proposed the trimming step as a modification to the naive MBGD model

-- Proposed the convolutional pre-processing step
+- Proposed the kernel preprocessor

 - Implemented all parts of the modified MBGD model, except for the Huber loss (forward loss)

-- Implemented all parts of the preprocessing steps
+- Implemented the kernel preprocessor

 - Implemented the polynomial regression model and related helper functions

 - Implemented the helper functions for the tests

-- Implemented the following tests:
+- Tested the following contamination families:

-    - no noise no contamination

     - no contamination